gurugio/linuxdeveloptip/linux-rust-history.md

             chrdev::Registration::new_pinned(c_str!("rust_chrdev"), 0, &THIS_MODULE)?;

         // Register the same kind of device twice, we're just demonstrating
-        // that you can use multiple minors.
-There are two minors in this case
         // because its type is `chrdev::Registration<2>`
         chrdev_reg.as_mut().register::<RustFile>()?;
         chrdev_reg.as_mut().register::<RustFile>()?;